SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 Create a **AutoTagging** lambda function with the console:

 a.- First, be sure you are in Receiver Account in us-east-1 .
-In the console click the services tab and look for Lamdba under
+In the console click the services tab and look for Lamdba under (It seems repetive, but it is easy to be in the wrong account and fail to do the settings)
 ```
 All services > Compute > Lambda or just type lambda in the text box. then hit Lambda
 ```